9khil/Battleshots/README.md

 You need node and npm installed globally: http://nodejs.org/

-Run npm install on root level to install dependencies:
+Clone repo and run 'npm install' on root level to install dependencies:
 ```sh
 $ npm install
 ```